n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai.md

 On this page, you'll find a list of operations the OpenAI node supports and links to more resources.

+/// note | OpenAI assistant node
+The OpenAI node replaces the OpenAI assistant node from version 1.29.0 on.
+///

 /// note | Credentials
 Refer to [OpenAI credentials](/integrations/builtin/credentials/openai/) for guidance on setting up authentication.
 ///